 This competency-based, noncredit course is designed to facilitate the transition of working adults into a career in Customer Relationship Management (CRM) Administration.
 The course will cover concepts and skills found in an industry-recognized CRM administrator certification exam, as well as practical skills necessary for their transition into a new career upon program completion.
 In this course, students will learn how to use, configure, monitor, customize, and secure a CRM platform.
 Students will gain an in-depth understanding of the components and processes involved in customizing and administering a CRM.
 Upon completion of this course, students will be prepared to earn an industry-recognized CRM administrator credential.
+Industry recognized certification examinations are administered by a third party.

-Department and Course Number: Business, BUS500 Introduction to Structured Data - Noncredit spreadsheets and Structured Query Language (SQL).
+Department and Course Number: Business, BUS500 Introduction to Structured Data - Noncredit

+Students will gain an understanding of basic methods and terminology used in data analysis, how data is generated, and be able to organize and visualize data using spreadsheets and Structured Query Language (SQL).
 Students will begin preparing for the workplace by learning effective presentation and data storytelling techniques.

-Students will gain an understanding of basic methods and terminology used in data analysis, how data is generated, and be able to organize and visualize data using